nikita-kun/certificate-transparency-root-explorer/README.md

 ...is a tool for exploring certificate stores.

-One can visualize intersections, compare, parse, search and export certificate information.
+Visualize intersections, compare, parse, search and export certificate information.
-An SQLite database of logs and roots could be imported and exported.
+An SQLite database of logs and roots can be imported and exported.
-CT logs could be scanned online.
+CT logs can be rescanned online.

 ## Research paper available
 Nikita Korzhitskii and Niklas Carlsson, **Characterizing the Root Landscape of Certificate Transparency Logs**, 2020 IFIP Networking Conference (Networking), Paris, France, 2020, pp. 190-198, URL: http://dl.ifip.org/db/conf/networking/networking2020/1570620101.pdf